trv001/proj38/README.md

 have been trying to port the remains from winsock to socket.h in Mint.

 have not yet finished, but expected to wrap it up soon.

+sources for mptcp implementaion weigh 7 GBs. too much. i could install this on one of the machines, but i doubt if my ssd would like it.